Many people consider light to be, well, light!

 Unless you’re trying to send your body a message that it “isn’t morning yet” to shift your circadian rhythm forward (see my last big article on sleep), you should actually expose yourself to as much natural sunlight as possible first thing in the morning.
 In fact, the more sun you get in the morning, the more melatonin you make at night.
 A morning, fasted walk in the sunshine is one of the best ways to optimize your overall health, and the full spectrum of UVA, UVB and near and far infrared from sunlight can also mitigate some of the damage of artificial light the rest of the day.

 Interestingly, based on research by my friend Dr. Chris Masterjohn, it turns out that if you are deficient in the fat-soluble vitamins A and D, your photoreceptors become less sensitive and the strategy of getting adequate sunlight becomes less effective – so be sure to implement everything that makes sunlight able to charge your internal battery, including not only a diet rich in healthy fats, but also high in minerals, clean, pure water and frequent skin contact with the planet Earth.
-This is also yet another reason I am a fan of daily use the SuperEssentials brand of fish oil: not only does it have high amounts of Vitamin A and D added to it from purified fish liver oil, but it also contains a full milligram of astaxanthin, which can protect photoreceptors from oxidative damage generated by artificial light!
+This is also yet another reason I am a fan of daily use of Kion Omega brand of fish oil, because it contains astaxanthin, which can protect photoreceptors from oxidative damage generated by artificial light!